csl-iisc/MGVM-MICRO2022/README.md

-This repository contains the code for our MICRO 2022 paper **Designing Virtual Memory System of MCM GPUs**.
+This repository contains the code for our MICRO 2022 paper:

-Please refer to the paper for more details.
-<a href=https://www.csa.iisc.ac.in/~arkapravab/papers/MICRO22_MGvm.pdf> Link </a>
+<a href=https://www.csa.iisc.ac.in/~arkapravab/papers/MICRO22_MGvm.pdf> **Designing Virtual Memory System of MCM GPUs** </a> <br>
+Pratheek B., Neha Jawalkar, Arkaprava Basu <br>
+In Proceedings of 55th ACM/IEEE International Symposium on Microarchitecture <br>

 **Requirements:**